lopezpdvn/lopezpdvn.github.io/_drafts/june-2016-in-review.md

 ## Philanthropy #######################################################

+I made a small donation to the [International Longevity Alliance][] to help with their crowdfunding campaign for the [Major Mouse Testing Program][].
+TODO.

 [Folding@Home during June][fah-stats] I scored TODO points, completed TODO work units and ranked TODO out of all the members of [The Longevity Meme team][].
 My total score is TODO at the time of this writing.
 A graph of total